City of Kelowna - COVID-19 (Coronavirus) response

 - Maintaining essential services and operations and monitoring those services to determine if further actions are needed in the days and weeks ahead.

 - The 10 per cent penalty for late payment of property taxes is moved to Sept.
-1, although those who can meet the current property tax due date of July 2 are urged to do so to maintain the City’s cash flow for essential services
+1, although those who can meet the current property tax due date of July 2 are urged to do so to help maintain the City’s ability to provide essential services

 - Property tax customers on monthly payment plans (PAWS) can request auto-withdrawals be put on hold starting April 7 until Aug.
 31